My Daughter Is A SatanistPosted: August 3, 2014

 There have been a few minor changes in her and in the feeling in our home since then.
 Both Cassie and I felt some changes in ourselves when we became Satanists and we wondered how this step would affect Tina.
 We think Satan is pleased and is being gentle with her.
 She seems more self confident.
 She seems somehow older in terms of maturity (and she was already ahead of the pack).
 There are some things we can talk about more openly in the home which I think strengthens the bonds between the three of us and I like that a lot…

 As for Tina herself.
 Well she did ask if she could get a little tattoo to mark the occasion!
 I said absolutely no way until she is sixteen.
-She accepted that without a fight but did say she would probably renegotiate when she was fourteen!
+She accepted that without a fight but did say she would probably renegotiate in a few months!
 We did take her shopping to a New Age/ witchy shop in Zurich and she has bought some Satanic looking jewellery (I’m not sure the love and light shop keeper really approved)!
 And she has dyed and braided a few strands of hair which she said was a little sign she could wear openly without anyone else understanding what it meant.
 She was always better at subtlety than me!

 To me these things are as much about becoming a teenager as becoming a Satanist, but that does not reduce the importance of what she has done or the commitment she has made.
 She may well change her mind sooner or later, which would be fine, but knowing her I think that is unlikely.
 My daughter is a Satanist.
 She is also a bright, kind, considerate, funny, nature loving, musical, wise and intelligent girl and I am extremely proud of her.

 One thing I have become aware of since this development is the lack of appropriate material on the net and in print for young Satanists.
 This is a theme Cassie and I will come back to (and maybe try to do something about).